JustinBilleci/learning-progress/README.md

 *July 9th, 2024*

 Thirty-fifth Log: It's been a little over a month since last update.
 I am more than thrilled with the job and I have fun everday while learning new things, everybody here is wonderful and I'm happy to be a part of this awesome team.

+*September 28th, 2024*

+Thirty-sixth Log: In two days it will be exactly one year on Github for me, starting off knowing little I now have 30 repositories of my own and I help with multiple repositories at work leading to me having 550 commits in my first year.
+I received my M1 MacBook Pro 14in yesterday and I'm in high spirits as I can now work on the go and travel more frequently.
+If anyone is reading this I hope you have a great day.